RTippin/messenger/docs/Helpers.md

 ## [Messenger][link-messenger]

-- This is our core class, and holds most of the configuration getters and setters.
+- The core class of messenger, and holds most of the configuration getters and setters.
 - This is a `singleton` and will only be loaded once into the container per request cycle.

 ```php